chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 far more concise and elegant than in MPI, demonstrating the benefits of using a compiled parallel language over a library-based approach.
-That said, the need for this additional bookkeeping remains, due to requiring users to code using an SPMD model.
+That said, the need for this additional bookkeeping remains, due to requiring users to code using an SPMD model in the first place.

 In Chapel, the same computation can be written as follows: